carnosi/ghonn_models_pytorch/README.md

 </div>

-## Introduction
-**GHONN Models Pytorch** brings advanced neural architectures to your PyTorch projects: Higher Order Neural Units (HONU), Higher Order Neural Networks (HONN), Gated Higher Order Neural Units (gHONU), and Gated Higher Order Neural Networks (gHONN).
+**GHONN Models Pytorch** brings advanced neural architectures to your PyTorch projects: Higher Order Neural Units (HONU), Higher Order Neural Networks (HONN), Gated Higher Order Neural Units (GHONU), and Gated Higher Order Neural Networks (GHONN).

 ✨ **Polynomial neurons at the core:** These models excel at capturing complex, nonlinear relationships—especially when working with polynomial signals.
 Their adaptable design makes them a strong choice for a wide range of machine learning tasks.